FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 @konikCyanobacterialFtsH4Protease2024].
 FtsH3 expression did not
 increase in response to light stress in MIT9313 [@bonisteelStrainSpecificDifferences2018].
-Through adaptation to steady low light, clade LLIV *P. marinus* instead allocate resources to processes other than dynamic regulation of PSII repair.
+Through adaptation to steady low light, clade LLIV *P. marinus* instead allocates resources to processes other than dynamic regulation of PSII repair.